Arfa Khanum Sherwani

-Arfa Khanum Sherwani (born 24th August 1980) is an Indian journalist and the senior editor of The Wire.
+Arfa Khanum Sherwani (born 24 August 1980) is an Indian journalist and the senior editor of The Wire.
 She is an alumna of Chaudhary Charan Singh University, Aligarh Muslim University and Jamia Millia Islamia.
 She has received the Red Ink Award and the Chameli Devi Jain Award.

-Biography
+Biography and Career

-Arfa Khanum Sherwani was born on 24th August 1980 in Bulandshahr, Uttar Pradesh.
+Arfa Khanum Sherwani was born on 24 August 1980 in Bulandshahr, Uttar Pradesh.
 She completed her intermediate studies in the city and obtained a B.Sc. degree from the Chaudhary Charan Singh University in Meerut.
 She received a diploma in journalism from the Aligarh Muslim University and completed her doctoral studies at Jamia Millia Islamia, researching on Muslim and Dalit community in India.

 Arfa started her career in journalism in 2000.
 She joined The Pioneer as an intern and later worked with The Asian Age and then Sahara TV.
 She joined NDTV as a principal correspondent and news anchor.
 She worked with Rajya Sabha TV until 2017 and is a senior editor of The Wire.
-In September 2024 she was selected by the Stanford University for the very prestigious John S Knight Journalism Fellowship, will be spending an academic year at the campus.

-Harassment
+She attended Stanford University in 2024-25 as a Knight Journalism Fellow.

+Political controversy

-In 2020, a 42-second clip was cut from a speech Sherwani delivered at the Aligarh Muslim University over Citizenship (Amendment) Act, 2019 and given a distorted interpretation to harass her.
+In 2020, a 42-second clip was cut from a speech Sherwani delivered at the Aligarh Muslim University over Citizenship (Amendment) Act, 2019 with the intent to misrepresent her views.
 While talking to the Committee to Protect Journalists, she stated that she has received death and rape threats on Facebook, Instagram and Twitter.
+BJP had claimed that the journalist was promoting the establishment of an Islamic society and urging protesters to maintain a pretence of support to non-Muslims until such a society is created.
+However, Sherwani maintains she actually meant the opposite.

-Sherwani was a victim of online abuse through the Bulli Bai app, which listed several prominent Muslim women on a mock auction.
+Sherwani claims she was a victim of online abuse through the Bulli Bai app, which allegedly listed several prominent Muslim women on a mock auction.

-Personal life

-Arfa Khanum has been very secretive of her personal life.
-However, recently an online news outlet has reported on her being married to Dr. Azim Khan, who is a professor at SIT.